SMART Standard Delivery Model

 - Provides students with one-on-one reading time with adult volunteers.

 - Provides an increased connection between community volunteers and the schools.

 - Students benefit from positive adult attention and relationship-building, resulting in increased confidence.

-- Each student participant chooses two books to take home each month, increasing literacy opportunities in the home.
+- Each student participant chooses two books to keep each month, increasing literacy opportunities outside the classroom.